Real Estate Q&A Series

 Conclusion

 In North Carolina, an initial title search confirms who owns the property and who must sign to convey marketable title.
 When a co‑owner has died, the deed’s exact wording (survivorship or not), probate filings, and the two‑year post‑death window drive the path forward.
-If no survivorship applies, expect to involve heirs/devisees and, within two years, a personal representative after creditor notice.
+If no survivorship applies, expect to involve heirs/devisees and, within two years, possible personal representative involvement after creditor notice.
 Next step: ask your closing attorney to run a full title and probate search and identify all required signers before you schedule closing.

 Talk to a Real Estate Attorney